David Hollinger: Career

+Hollinger taught at the State University of New York at Buffalo from 1969 to 1977 and the University of Michigan from 1977 to 1992.
+He then joined the faculty at UC Berkeley in 1992, serving as the Preston Hotchkis Professor of History until his retirement in 2013.
 Hollinger has been the Ph.D. advisor to people who have become well established as publishing scholars in history, including S. M. Amadae, Jennifer Burns, Daniel Immerwahr, Healan Gaston, Daniel Geary, Nils Gilman, Andrew Jewett, Susan Nance, Kevin Shultz, and Gene Zubovich.

-Hollinger was president of the Organization of American Historians in 2010-11.
-He is an elected fellow of The American Academy of Arts and Sciences.
+Hollinger was president of the Organization of American Historians in 2010-2011 and was the Harmsworth Professor of American History at the University of Oxford in 2001–2002.
+He was an elected fellow of The American Academy of Arts and Sciences in 1997.
 He has been a trustee of the National Humanities Center and of the Institute For Advanced Study.
-He is an elected member of the American Philosophical Society.
+He is an elected member of the American Philosophical Society in 2017.